tommycs127/yumcha/README.md

 Tone sandhi depends on linguistic context (e.g., phonological environment and semantic shifts) and is therefore out of scope for this project.

+### Limitations of Certain Schemes

+#### Tone Information Loss during Conversion

-While some schemes include specialized markers for tone sandhi—such as the Sidney Lau scheme, which uses `1°` for the high-flat tone and `1` for the high-falling tone—Yumcha treats these as having the same tone register and name.
+Some schemes include specialized markers for tone sandhi—such as the Sidney Lau scheme, which uses `1°` for the high-flat tone and `1` for the high-falling tone—Yumcha treats these as having the same tone register and name.
 Consequently, precise information regarding these tonal distinctions may be lost during the scheme-to-scheme conversion.

-### Limitations of certain schemes
+#### Unrepresentable Syllables

 Some schemes are designed in a way that loses certain phonological distinctions.